AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-The global objects are now local and return references to themselves.
+The global objects are now local and `return` references to themselves.

-> Non-``const``, ``static`` objects can create problems in multi-threaded applications
+> Non-`const`, `static` objects can create problems in multi-threaded applications

 **Things to Remember**

-- Manually initialize objects of built-in type, because C++ only sometimes initializes them itself.
+- Manually initialize objects of a built-in type, because C++ only sometimes initializes them itself.
-- In a constructor, prefer the use of *member initialization list* to assignment inside the body of
+- In a constructor, prefer *member initialization list* to assignment inside the body of the constructor.
-  the constructor.
-- Avoid initialization order problems across translation units by replacing non-local ``static``
-  objects with local
+- Avoid initialization order problems across translation units by replacing non-local `static` objects with local
-  ``static`` objects.
+  `static` objects.

 ## Constructors, Destructors and Assignment Operators

 ### Item 5: Know what functions C++ silently writes and calls

-If not declared, compilers will declare their own `public` `inline` versions of
+If not declared, compilers will declare their own `public` `inline` versions of the following functions:

 - Default constructor
 - Copy constructor
 - Copy assignment operator
 - Destructor

 For example,

 ``` cpp
 class Empty{};
 ```

-becomes
+is the same as

 ``` cpp
 class Empty {